Branding

 • Enable Multi-factor authentication (MFA) to secure user access further.

-2. Deal Thorough Mistake and Scrutinizing
+2. Deal Thorough Mistakes and Scrutinizing

 Carefully review and assess possible SaaS providers to comprehend their cloud security models and security features.
 Assess how the service is used and ensure it aligns with your organization’s security requirements.